Sterile Insect Technique

 → Autocidal control is by definition species-specific or intra-specific, and

-→ SIT does not introduce exotic species into an ecosystem
+→ SIT does not introduce non-native species into an ecosystem

 The Sterile Insect Technique was first developed in the USA, and it has been used for 50 years.
 It is currently applied on six continents, and the four strategic options in which sterile insects are being deployed as a component of AW-IPM for insect pest control are: suppression, eradication, containment and prevention.